publiclab/plots2/doc/LABELS.md

 * ` fto-candidate ` issues are issues which are meant to be solved by **first timers** but they aren't well-formatted.
 These issues can be converted into ` first-timers-only ` issues using the friendly template.
 * ` bug ` which tells that the issue is regarding one of our programs which faces problems when a certain task is executed.
 * ` enhancement ` explains that the issue is to improve upon one of our existing features.
+* ` planning ` - These issues can be used as a place for discussion on a long term or a big project.
 * ` break-me-up ` says that this certain issue could be and should be broken into smaller self-contained projects for cleaner code separation, more discrete tests, and, easier and iterative collaboration.
 * ` more-detail-please ` tells the issue lacks proper description and perhaps needs code links or the location of the problem.
 * Labels like ` HTML ` , ` CSS ` , ` Ruby ` and ` JavaScript ` tell the **programming language** of the issue.